Question: What is Included in a Home Inspection in Canada?

 What Does a Home Inspection Cover?

-A home inspection covers the major systems and structural elements of a home.
+A home inspection meticulously covers a home’s major systems and structural elements.
 This typically includes the property’s structure, roof, exterior, electrical system, plumbing, HVAC system, insulation, and interior:

-• The structure inspection includes checking the foundation and framing for damage or signs of possible issues.
+- The structure inspection involves checking the foundation and framing for damage or signs of possible issues that could impact stability.

-• The roof inspection involves examining the roof coverings, gutters, and other components for wear or damage.
+- The roof inspection includes examining the roof coverings, gutters, and other components for wear, damage, or potential leaks.

-• The exterior inspection includes checking the siding, windows, and doors for defects.
+- The exterior inspection covers checking the siding, windows, and doors for defects, proper installation, and integrity.

-• The electrical inspection involves checking the condition of the wiring, outlets, and breaker panels.
+- The electrical inspection carefully checks the condition of the wiring, outlets, and breaker panels to ensure safety and functionality.

-• The HVAC system inspection involves examining the heating and cooling systems for proper operation and maintenance.
+- The HVAC system inspection involves assessing the heating and cooling systems for proper operation, efficiency, and maintenance needs.

-• The insulation inspection includes checking the attic and other insulated areas for adequate insulation and ventilation.
+- The insulation inspection includes checking the attic and other insulated areas for adequate insulation levels and proper ventilation, impacting energy efficiency.

-• The interior inspection involves examining walls, ceilings, floors, windows, and doors for any problems.
+- The interior inspection thoroughly examines walls, ceilings, floors, windows, and doors for any problems like cracks, water damage, or operational issues.

 Related Article: What Do Home Inspectors Look for in Ontario?